 The Stress Overload Scale (SOS)

-The Stress Overload Scale, created by James H Amirkhan, seeks to determine the amount and kind of stress an individual is experiencing.
-The SOS measures stress in two domains: Personal Role Overload (reflecting feelings of being overwhelmed by one’s responsibilities) and Personal Vulnerability (indicative of one’s perceived personal weaknesses, health worries, and sense of inefficacy).
+The Stress Overload Scale (SOS), created by James H. Amirkhan, seeks to determine the amount and kind of stress an individual is experiencing.
+The SOS measures stress in two domains: Personal Role Overload (feeling overwhelmed by one’s responsibilities) and Personal Vulnerability (indicative of one’s perceived weaknesses, health worries, and sense of inefficacy).

-Through a series of statements, respondents gauge how applicable each is to their current situation, providing insights into both their immediate stress levels and potential long-term risk factors.
+Respondents gauge how applicable each is to their current situation through a series of statements, providing insights into their immediate stress levels and potential long-term risk factors.

 What Your Stress Quiz Results Mean: Making Sense of Outcomes